 And it’s not a pretty situation to be in.

 To avoid such mishap, don’t ignore the low battery sign and get your battery checked regularly.
-Also develop the habit of checking the battery for nay leakage or mineral build up.
+Also, develop the habit of checking the battery for any leakage or mineral build up.
 This will help you save unwanted battery issues in unwanted situations.

 8. Check the tire pressure regularly

-Under inflated tires can lead to a blown out tire.
+Underinflated tires can lead to a blown out tire.
 It can be very dangerous if the tire gets blown out while you are driving because they adversely affect the vehicle’s handling.
-The chances of a tire blowout increases during hot weather as the under-inflated tire comes in contact with hot road.
+The chances of a tire blowout increases during hot weather as the under-inflated tire comes in contact with the hot road.